Skip to Main Content

 Professional (or Permanent) Certificates

-For teaching titles: After completing three years of relevant paid experience, and any other requirements needed at the time of your application such as INS Permanent Residence or U.S. Citizenship, you should be eligible for professional certification.
+For teaching titles: After completing three years of relevant paid experience, a relevant master's degree, and any other requirements needed at the time of your application such as INS Permanent Residence or U.S. Citizenship, you should be eligible for professional certification.

-School psychologists and school counselors: After completing two years of relevant paid experience , and any other requirements needed at the time of your application such as INS Permanent Residence or U.S. Citizenship, you should be eligible for permanent certification.
+School psychologists and school counselors who complete the advanced certificate programs: After completing two years of relevant paid experience , and any other requirements needed at the time of your application such as INS Permanent Residence or U.S. Citizenship, you should be eligible for permanent certification.
+Note that the School Counseling program will be revised in fall 2021.

 You can pay for your professional (or permanent) NY State teacher certification application close to the time you complete your requirements and need your certification to be processed.
 Allow about three months for your professional certification application to be evaluated after your requirements and documents are complete.
 Application instructions.